Mount Allison University prides itself on the quality and personal nature of its Convocation.

 - If you have a name that is commonly mispronounced, please see Dr. Craig Brett, the secretary of Senate, to ensure that he is informed of the correct pronunciation.

-Fifteen minutes before the start of the ceremony, the procession will depart from the Athletic Centre for Convocation Hall in a double line ordered alphabetically by class of degree.
+Fifteen minutes before the start of the ceremony, the procession will depart from the PCCA for Convocation Hall in a double line ordered alphabetically by class of degree.
 The student procession will be preceded by the faculty procession which departs from the University Chapel and moves down York Street to enter the gates to the campus.
 When the faculty line reaches the steps of Convocation Hall, it will part to form a passage through which the student line will walk, moving into the foyer and thence to be seated at the direction of the marshals.

 The double file student line will consist of pairs of students; the surname of the person in the left-hand position being higher in the alphabet.
 It is essential that pairs remain in the proper order throughout the procession.
 This line will enter the hall by the right-hand aisle, and be seated in the centre section of the hall from the front row.
 As the procession reaches a row, the left-hand person enters first, followed by the right-hand person, and so on.
 The marshals will make sure that 14 persons enter each row.
 Please move quickly to your seat and remain standing until the platform party is on stage and you are directed to sit.